 Gas separators are a special intake device which use centrifugal force to separate gas from the production fluid before entering the primary pump.
 While heavier fluids such as the oil or water move to the outer edges of the equipment housing and continue flowing through the ESP system, the gas is isolated from the mixture.
 After this separation, the larger gas bubbles can be filtered out into the wellbore while smaller bubbles enter the next phase of production – gas handling.

 Installed just above the gas separator, a gas handler takes the remaining bubbles and homogenizes the fluid-gas mixture by reducing the bubble size and discouraging gas separation.
 At this stage, the goal is to break up the gas as much as possible and blend it into the fluid to reduce the amount of free gas that enters the main pump.
-This way, the fluid can maintain a certain level of buoyancy, providing natural lift for improved ESP production.
+This way, the fluid can maintain a certain level of buoyancy, providing natural lift for improved ESP production in horizontal wells.
 Figure 2 illustrates the flow of gas and fluid as it moves through the gas separator and gas handler.

 In addition to devices that can be installed downhole to regulate the composition of gas in the pump, variable speed drives (VSDs) play an important role in controlling the ESP system from the surface.
 As a protective measure to prevent the system from overheating, the ESP controller may be designed to automatically shut off in gas-slugging conditions.
 However, this behavior is not conducive to continuous, profitable production, especially where gas slugging may occur frequently.
 To bypass this issue, operators can program a VSD with software which allows the system to reduce the frequency of the drive, allowing the gas slug to work through the centrifugal pump, rather than shutting down completely.
 Frequent stops and restarts of the system reduce the system efficiency and can lead to cable/motor insulation degradation, costing an operator to lose production during shut-downs.
 By allowing the system to operate continuously, this advancement in VSD technology can significantly improve ESP performance and an operator’s return in otherwise challenging wells.
 Figure 3 compares two amp charts.
 The left image shows an ESP which is experiencing gas locking and shutdowns, while the image on the right illustrates normal, continuous operation.